makrai/notes/kornai20-sem.md

   * based conceptually on Winograd’s 1972 schemas and specifically
   * designed by Levesque, Davis, and Morgenstein (2012)

+# 8 Embodiment 227

 # 9 The meaning of life

 ## 9.4 A formal model

-* In
+* deductive rule
-  * the proto-logic described here there is only one rule of deduction, called _a fortiori_ in the Latin and kal va-chomer in the Hebrew tradition.
-In
+  * in the proto-logic described here there is only one rule of deduction, called _a fortiori_ in the Latin and kal va-chomer in the Hebrew tradition.
-  * standard systems of formal logic the main deductive rule is modus ponens, but in our model modus ponens comes built into the set-theoretical underpinn
+  * in standard systems of formal logic the main deduct rule is modus ponens, but in our model modus ponens comes built into the set-theoretical underpinn
-  * if some x is wrong, say kicking your opponent when he is down, surely 2x is also wrong, and we begin to see why we want the set W that corresponds to the predicate wrong to be a cone.
+  * if some x is wrong, say kicking your opponent when he is down, surely 2x is also wrong, and we begin to see why we want the set W that corresponds to the predicate wrong to be a cone